mitselek/plugins/.ai_docs/PRPs/PRP-001-kml-import-plugin.md

 - The `name`, `description`, and `coordinates` from the Placemark are mapped to the `name`, `kirjeldus`, `long`, and `lat` properties of the entity.
 - Elevation coordinates are ignored as specified.
 - Extended data and media links are ignored as specified.
-- Description is stored as-is without HTML parsing or cleaning.
+- Description HTML is cleaned: HTML tags are stripped, links are converted to markdown format, and line breaks are preserved.
 - Entities without coordinates are created without location data (processing continues).
 - Individual entity creation failures stop the entire import process with clear error feedback.
 - The newly created entities are linked to the parent entity via `_parent` property.